awsdocs/aws-amplify-console-user-guide/doc_source/redirects.md

 Common reasons to use 302 redirects include:
 + To provide a detour destination while repairs are made to an original address\.
-+ To provide test pages for A/B comparison of user interface\.
++ To provide test pages for A/B comparison of a user interface\.

  **Rewrite \(200\)**